monte-mahlum/monte-mahlum.github.io/_pages/writings.md

 ### Research

 *On Convergence Properties of the Deep JKO Scheme.*\
-This work is unpublished, but a copy is available upon request.
+This work is unpublished, but a copy is readily available.
 For more information on the deep JKO scheme, see [\[LWL\]](https://www.sciencedirect.com/science/article/pii/S0021999124004364?ref=pdf_download&fr=RR-2&rr=90208f984a7d511c).

 ### Non-Technical